gotzmann/booster/README.md

 ## Superpowers

-- Built with performance and scaling in mind thanks Golang and C++
+- Built with performance and scaling in mind **thanks Golang and C++**
-- No more problems installing myriads of Python dependencies
+- **No more problems with Python** dependencies and broken compatibility
-- Most of modern CPUs are supported: Intel/AMD x64, server and Mac ARM64
+- **Most of modern CPUs are supported**: any Intel/AMD x64 platofrms, server and Mac ARM64
-- GPUs supported as well: Nvidia CUDA, Apple Metal, OpenCL cards
+- GPUs supported as well: **Nvidia CUDA, Apple Metal, OpenCL** cards
-- Expect fast inference on CPUs and hell fast on beefy GPUs
+- Expect good performance on CPUs and **fast as hell inference on beefy GPUs**
-- Both regular FP16/FP32 models and quantised versions are supported (4-bit rocks!)
+- Both regular FP16/FP32 models and quantised versions are supported - **4-bit really rocks!**
-- Popular LLM architectures already there: LLaMA, Starcoder, Baichuan, Mistral, etc...
+- **Popular LLM architectures** already there: **LLaMA**, Starcoder, Baichuan, Mistral, etc...
+- Special bonus: **Janus Sampling** well suited for non English languages

 ## Motivation